Sapein/bevy_quickstart/docs/tooling.md

 (or CLion or IntelliJ IDEA Ultimate) to debug a bevy game with dynamic linking enabled:

 1. Open the terminal and type in the following: `rustc --print target-libdir` and copy the output.
-2. GO to edit the "Run Native Debug" run configuration that is available within the IDE.
+2. Go to edit the "Run Native Debug" run configuration that is available within the IDE, this should be a Cargo Run Configuration.
+  - If you do not have this -- or any Cargo Run Configuration -- you can make one by clicking on the current Configuration, clicking Edit Configurations, and then clicking the Plus Icon and then Cargo.
 3. Add in the following Environment Variable:
   a.
 On Linux or Mac set the name of the Environment Variable to `LD_LIBRARY_PATH` with the following value: `./target/debug/deps:[LIBDIR_PATH]` where `LIBDIR_PATH` is the output of the command in step 1.
   b.
 On Windows set the name of the Environment Variable to `PATH` with the following value: `.\target\debug\deps:[LIBDIR_PATH]` where `LIBDIR_PATH` is the output of the command in step 1.